On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Some Topics for Discussion

-We have focused significant effort on relaxing the assumption that the underlying signal is stable.
-Note that if $A$ is stable, e.g. strongly stable in the sense that $\mu(A)<0$, then the stability of $\mu(A-\widehat{{P}}_{t}\,S)$ may be trivially inherited whenever $S\in\bbS_d^+$ via a change of coordinates, see \cite{DelMoral/Tugaut:2016}.
-We see here again the use of $S\in\bbS_d^+$ as it pertains to the product $\widehat{{P}}_{t}\,S$.
-If $S\in\bbS_d^0$ is only positive semi-definite, then one can construct counterexamples such that even if $\widehat{\phi}_t = (\phi_t + \widehat{\varphi}_t/ \sqrt{N})\in\bbS_d^+$ is positive definite, there exists flows $\widehat{\varphi}_t$ such that $\mu(A-\widehat{{P}}_{t}\,S)=\mu(A-\phi_t\,S-\widehat{\varphi}_t\,S/ \sqrt{N})>0$.
-The assumption $\mu(A)<0$ is made in \cite{DelMoral/Tugaut:2016} in the linear-Gaussian setting and follow also in, e.g., \cite{Kelly2014,tong2016stability,DelMoral/Kurtzmann/Tugaut:2017,deWiljes2019} when reducing those studies to the linear-Gaussian setting.
 If $A$ is allowed to be unstable, then the asymptotic (time-varying) stability of $(A-{{P}}_{t}\,S)$ in the classical Kalman filter follows under so-called detectability (or observability) conditions \cite{Kwakernaak72,Park97,VanHandel2009}.
 Detectability intricately relates the relevant rank deficient directions in $P_t$ and $S$ in terms of the unstable directions in $A$ (i.e. it basically ensures those directions of $A$ that are unstable are observed (as captured by $S$) and non-zero weighted in the update Kalman gain via $P_t$).
 The rank of the sample covariance $\widehat{{P}}_{t}$ is at most $\sfN\geq1$.
 If $\sfN<d$, then $\widehat{{P}}_{t}$ is almost surely rank deficient and thus has zero eigenvalues in some directions.
 In general, we cannot control the directions in which the random, sub-rank, $\widehat{{P}}_{t}$ has zero eigenvalues (e.g. to play nicely with $S$ in the sense of detectability).
 If $A$ is unstable in those directions, the filter is consequently unstable in those directions.
-Thus, there is a basic, unavoidable, but also transparent tradeoff in requiring either stability of $\mu(A)<0$ or sufficiently large ensemble sizes $\sfN\geq d$ in the derivation of uniform-in-time stability results for the {\tt EnKF}.
-In the stability results stated in this work, we emphasised unstable models $A$ but required sufficiently large ensemble sizes $\sfN\geq d$.
-Nevertheless, most stability results stated in this work with the hypothesis that ``$\sfN$ is sufficiently large'' may be restated with this condition replaced with ``$\sfN\geq 1$ and $\mu(A)<0$''.
-In \cite{Bishop/DelMoral/Niclas:2017,2017arXiv171110065B,Bishop/DelMoral/multiDimRicc} the details on ``$\sfN$ is sufficiently large'' are given more explicitly.
-Note some results that do not consider or rely on the long time stability behaviour of the samples, e.g. the fluctuation size of the sample covariance about its true value, hold with $\sfN\geq 1$ and any matrix $A$, e.g. this is true for the {\tt DEnKF} in Theorem \ref{theo-3-intro}.
+Thus, there is a basic, unavoidable, but also transparent tradeoff in requiring either stability of $\mathrm{Absc}(A)<0$ or sufficiently large ensemble sizes $\sfN\geq d$ in the derivation of uniform-in-time stability results for the {\tt EnKF}.